Microsoft Time Tracking

 power bi timeneye source

-For example, here's an example of a report with several visualisation on a project's progress by quarter:
+For example, here's an example of a report with several visualisations on a project's progress by quarter:

 power bi time report